Afghan authorities scramble to reach earthquake zone, toll at 1,000 dead

 The earthquake killed some 1,000 people and injured 1,500 injured, he said.
 More than 3,000 houses were destroyed.

-About 600 people had been rescued from various affected areas on Wednesday night, he added.
+About 600 people had been rescued from various affected areas on Wednesday night, he said.

+The town of Gayan, close to the epicentre, sustained significant damage with most of its mud-walled buildings damaged or completely collapsed, a Reuters team said.

+The town was bustling with Taliban soldiers and ambulances as a helicopter bringing in relief supplies landed nearby, whipping up huge swirls of dust.
+About 300 people sat on the ground waiting for supplies.

 The rescue operation will be a major test for the hard-line Islamist Taliban authorities, who took over the country last August after two decades of war and have been cut off from much international assistance because of sanctions.